google/proto-lens/docs/tutorial.md

 ## Repeated

-`repeated` fields signify that the type of the field is a list of values, narturally fitting to the `[a]` type in Haskell.
+`repeated` fields signify that the type of the field is a list of values, naturally fitting to the `[a]` type in Haskell.
 For example:
 ``` protobuf
 message Foo {
   repeated int32 a = 1;